How do I live well with hep B?

 If you need help finding an understanding GP, call Hepatitis SA on 1800 437 222 for a referral.

-Chinese speakers can access the Hepatitis SA Chinese language information service by phone or WeChat on 0403 648 348.
+Chinese users can access the Hepatitis SA Chinese language information service via WeChat on 0403 648 348.